 Carpet beetles feed on and breed in a very wide variety of grain-based products, as well as a variety of natural fiber products, including some clothing.
 Most commonly, the adults are small mottled grey beetles similar in shape to the common ladybug, but only about 1/8 as big; the larvae are like a very small, fuzzy brown-striped caterpillar.
-Carpet beetles are indigenous to the Northwest, so they may fly in from outside and start an infestation.
+These beetles are indigenous to the Northwest, so they may fly in from outside and start an infestation.
 They may also arrive as hitchhikers in products in the egg stage.
-A very thorough inspection, and careful treatment of a variety of areas, is needed to achieve control of Carpet beetles once they have become established.
+A very thorough inspection, and careful treatment of a variety of areas, is needed to achieve control of them once they have become established.